chainbound/payflow/packages/payflow-mcp/README.md

 ## Features

 - **Payment Creation**: Generate x402 payment headers for USDC transactions on Base
-- **Wallet Integration**: Uses your private key to sign payment commitments
 - **MCP Compatible**: Works with any MCP client (Claude Desktop, etc.)
-- **Flexible Payments**: Support for any recipient address and amount

 ## Claude Desktop